 The Company recorded a loss provision of \$1.6 million in the first quarter of 2005 related to a contract to assemble locomotive modules in our Boise, Idaho facility.
-This provision is based upon firm customer purchase orders for units expected to be delivered in the second quarter.
-In recording the loss provision, management has estimated and expects certain improvements in both pricing and cost to be realized in the second quarter.
-However, these improvements are estimates and based on currently available information.
+This provision is based upon customer purchase orders for units expected to be unprofitable and other specific contract costs.
+In recording the loss provision, management has estimated and expects certain improvements in both pricing and cost to be realized in the second half of 2005.
+However, these improvements are estimates based on currently available information.